chandu-3000/learn-java/README.md

 - **Minor GC**:
     - Focuses on cleaning up the **Young Generation** (new objects).
     - **Happens frequently**, but is generally **fast** and has a **short pause**.
+    - Occurs When Eden is full.

 - **Major GC**:
     - Involves cleaning up the **Old Generation** (long-lived objects) and sometimes the full heap.
     - **Occurs less frequently** but is **slower**, causing **longer pause times**.
+    - When Old Generation is full OR explicitly triggered (System.gc()).